 Makendia is suffering from a painful ear infection and needs to go to the hospital.
 She needs help getting access to healthcare.

-Once Fabiola is weaned off of breast milk, she too will feel the pain of hunger.
+Fabiola has recently been weaned off breast milk, we worry she will not have enough food.
 Help provide baby Fabiola with enough food and clean water.

 Luna should not have to grow up experiencing extreme hunger and thirst.
 She needs an Angel Investor to ensure she has enough food and clean water.